Safeguarding and Prevent Policy

 Changes Made Y

-· Throughout Remove Peer on peer and replace with learner on learner
+Throughout – peer on peer removed and replaced with learner on learner.

 • To create an environment that promotes well-being and ensures personal safety and security for adults with care and support needs (previously referred to as ‘vulnerable’ learners)